Long-Step Path-Following Algorithm for Quantum Information Theory: Some Numerical Aspects and Applications: Introduction

 \section{Introduction}

 In \cite{fayzhou19longstep} we developed a long-step path-following algorithm to deal with a broad class of symmetric programming problems with nonlinear objective functions.
-In our recent work \cite{fayzhou19entanglement} we noticed that this class includes a number of (difficult) convex optimization problems arising in quantum information theory.
-The main goal of this paper is to present some computational details of our long-step path-following algorithm essential for solving optimization problems of this type.
-Unlike \cite{fayzhou19entanglement, fayzhou19longstep}, we completely avoid using the language of Euclidean Jordan algebras and concentrate on examples with semidefinite constraints \cite{wolkowicz}.
-By doing this, we hope our results will reach a broader research community.
+In our recent work \cite{fayzhou19entanglement} we noticed that this class includes a number of difficult and important convex optimization problems arising in quantum information theory.
+One goal of this paper is to present some important computational aspects of our long-step path-following algorithm that are essential for solving optimization problems of this type.
+In particular, we show how to derive the analytic expressions of several complicated Hessians and their vectorized forms which are particularly important for practical implementation.
+Unlike \cite{fayzhou19longstep, fayzhou19entanglement}, we completely avoid using the language of Euclidean Jordan algebras and concentrate on examples with semidefinite constraints.
+For simplifying our argument and the purpose of illustration, we restrict our discussions and numerical experiments on real symmetric matrices throughout the paper, but all the results can be extended to Hermitian matrices within the Jordan algebraic scheme.
+By doing so, we hope that our results will reach a broader research community.